RubenTheCoder/Shunji-Railways-GitHub/.github/ISSUE_TEMPLATE/🔨-update-request-template.md

 ---
-name: "\U0001F528 Update request template"
+name: "🪛 Update request template"
-about: Used to submit updates to the 'Todo' column
+about: Used to submit updates to the 'To do' column
-title: "[\U0001F528 UPDATE]"
+title: "[🪛 Update]"
-labels: "\U0001F528 Update"
+labels: "🪛 Update"
 assignees: ''

 ---